-Payroll expenditures have increased from FY2017/18 to FY2018/19 due to the following: 1) An HR salary study completed recommended an increase in compensation for enforcement/animal protection employees; 2) The proposed 2.5% increase in payroll for all employees; and 3) Net increase of two FTEs.
+Payroll expenditures have increased from FY2017/18 to FY2018/19 for three reasons: 1) An HR salary study recommended an increase in compensation for enforcement/animal protection employees (to be implemented within the new fiscal year; 2) The proposed 2.5% increase in payroll for all employees; and 3) Net increase of two FTEs.

-Internal service department increases associated with ITD and Pima County Attorney related expenses.
+Increased internal service department charges associated with ITD and Pima County Attorney related expenses.